All Episodes

 We need a Supreme Court that looks like America.

-Well, we've got the NFL replacement refs, they look like America.
+Well, we got the NFL replacement refs.

 We even got, we've got diversity as our strength.

-We get some Hispanics out there.
+We've got some Hispanics out there.

 I don't know that I've seen any Asians, but that's coming.

-I mean, affirmative action, that's for it's okay for firemen and presidents and so forth, but apparently it's not okay for NFL replacement refs.
+I mean, affirmative action, that's for, it's okay for firemen and presidents and so forth, but apparently it's not okay for NFL replacement refs.

 Oh, yes.